- Download our Moving to Ghana Guide (PDF)

-When it comes to education in Ghana, most expats find the national curriculum to be limited, teaching methods outdated and the standard of facilities lower than what they might be used to back home.
-For these reasons, expats tend to bypass public schooling options in Ghana and rather send their children to an international school.
+When it comes to education and schools in Ghana, most expats find the national curriculum to be limited, teaching methods outdated and the standard of facilities lower than what they might be used to back home.
+For these reasons, expats tend to bypass public schooling options in Ghana and instead send their children to an international school.

 Public schools in Ghana

-As the language of instruction in Ghana's public schools is English, expat children are unlikely to face a language barrier.
+As the language of instruction in Ghana's public schools is English, expat children with an English-speaking background are unlikely to face a language barrier.

-Often, the teaching focus in Ghanaian public schools is on learning by memorisation and repetition.
+The teaching focus in Ghanaian public schools is often on learning by memorisation and repetition.
 Although this can be effective for younger children, most expats will find the lack of focus on individual thinking and problem-solving somewhat limiting.
-Resources in public schooling are limited and may not be meet the standards that new arrivals might expect.
+Resources in public schooling are limited and may not meet the standards that new arrivals might expect.

 Private schools in Ghana

-These schools tend to offer the same national curriculum but at a slightly higher standard provided the additional private funding and backing.
+These schools tend to offer the same national curriculum but at a slightly higher standard because of the additional funding and support.
+There are also private international schools that offer either curricula from other countries or international curricula like the International Baccalaureate (IB).

 International schools in Ghana

 Due to the large expat community in Accra, the city has a range of private bilingual international schools with international accreditation.
-Most of these schools teach the American, British or International Baccalaureate curricula, and there are also Canadian, French and German schools.
+Most of these schools teach the American, British (English National Curriculum, Cambridge IGCSE and A-Levels) or International Baccalaureate curricula, and there are also Canadian, French and German schools.
+They can provide excellent opportunities for further study and career development.

 Some schools are rooted in religion with a Christian-based academic environment, and there are also opportunities for Montessori education.

-Most international schools charge hefty fees and expats should take care to negotiate tuition allowances in their employment contract or to negotiate their salary accordingly.
+For their prestigious curricula, well-maintained campuses and expanded offering of extracurriculars, international schools charge hefty fees, and expats should take care to negotiate tuition allowances in their employment contracts or to negotiate their salaries accordingly.

-Though fees are high, international schools ease the transition for expat children allowing them to make friends with students from various cultures and nationalities but in similar situations to them, allowing a diverse environment to grow up in.
-Similarly, this provides opportunities for parents of comparable circumstances to meet up and expand their network.
+Though fees are high, international schools ease the transition for expat children, allowing them to make friends with students from various cultures and nationalities but in similar situations to theirs, allowing a diverse environment to grow up in.
+Similarly, this provides opportunities for parents of comparable circumstances to expand their network.

 Homeschooling in Ghana

-Homeschooling is legal in Ghana and although the numbers of families who opt for this are low, they are growing.
-Expat parents may find homeschooling an ideal solution to low-quality public schools and extremely pricey international schools.
+The law on homeschooling in Ghana is not explicit, but it is by and large considered legal, with a small but growing number of families opting for this.
+Expat parents may find homeschooling an ideal alternative to lower-quality public schools and extremely pricey international schools.

 Numerous associations and parent groups can be found in Ghana.
 Parents should ideally connect with these networks to make use of resources and first-hand advice.